pranav2562/Financial-Data-Insights/README.md

 # Description
 To know about the products cost, profit and units sold over different countries & multiple segments.
 # Tech Stack
-SQL was used to get the dataset, downloded in .csv format. <br>
+Cleaned and prepared data set using SQL from raw data set <br>
-Power Query was used to create required columns and cleaning part. <br>
+Combined different table using joins and validated them. <br>
-Pwer BI was used to create right charts to express numbers to visuals.
+Used Power BI to create interactive dashboard to express findings through visuals.
 # Insights

 ## Overview (page 1) <br>